Learn with Minot State

 What you'll study

-Sports communication studies is a highly sought-after degree that offers the skills, knowledge, and experience necessary for a variety of careers.
-The professional communication program at Minot State combines coursework in communication, TV and radio production, journalism, public relations, special event planning, and social media to diversify your experiences within and outside the classroom.
-Topics of study include everything from sports public relations and sports journalism to sports special event planning and play-by-play communication.
+The professional communication program at Minot State combines coursework in communication, journalism, public relations, production, and social media to diversify your experiences within and outside the classroom.
+Topics of study include:

 Career outlook

-According to the U.S. Bureau of Labor Statistics, announcers earn a median pay of $45,810 per year.
+According to the U.S. Bureau of Labor Statistics, media and communication occupations earn a median pay of $52,840 per year.

 Offered: On campus